 The charitable company is known as St. Matthias CE Primary Academy.
 The school is known locally as St. Matthias CE Primary School.

-Details of the Governors who served throughout the year are included in the Reference and administrative details on page 1.
+Details of the Governors who served throughout the year except as noted are included in the Reference and administrative details on page 1.

 MEMBERS' LIABILITY